Woven Wrap Passes – Anatomy of a Back Carry

 So woven wrap carries with one or more cross wrap passes are appreciated by those moms and dads that have trouble keeping a seat under their baby!

-In the pictures this toddler is wrapped in the green wrap while the passes are demonstrated in the rainbow wrap.
+In the picture above, toddler is wrapped in the green wrap while the passes are demonstrated in the rainbow wrap.
 You can see that the cross pass should cover baby or toddler from shoulder to shoulder (or with an arms out carry, up to both armpits) and from knee to knee, before tucking under that far knee.

-The picture on the right shows a BUNCHED CROSS PASS.
-This pass goes over one leg and under the other as with a regular Cross Pass, but the wrap is bunched under baby’s bottom and not spread across baby.
+You can also do a BUNCHED CROSS PASS.
+This pass goes over one leg and under the other as with a regular Cross Pass, but the wrap is bunched under baby’s bottom and not spread across baby:

 Obviously this would not be one of the main passes of the carry but must be combined with passes that will – you know – actually hold and support your baby!